Cost to Euthanize a Dog or Cat

 How much does pet euthanasia cost?

-There are many options to choose from for those considering euthanasia for their pets – the cost can vary depending on what you would like done with the body and will usually be somewhere between $25 and $400.
-If cremated, a general cremation will be in the $100-$150 range plus an additional fee if you want something memorable such as a custom urn or jewelry added onto it.
+If the pet is cremated, a general cremation will be in the $100-$150 range plus an additional fee if you want something memorable such as a custom urn or jewelry added onto it.
 Alternatively, there are shared and individual cremations.
 If instead, you want to take the body home with you, you will have to spend anywhere between $25 to $70 to have it euthanased.

 You might also like our articles about the cost of pet cremation, pet insurance, or pet sedation.

 Euthanasia can be performed at a local shelter or in the veterinarian’s office, costing anywhere from $25 to $150.
-At-home euthanizing can cost around $225, though prices will vary depending on animal and location.
+At-home euthanasia can cost around $225, though prices will vary depending on the animal and location.
 In Minnesota, the Animal Humane Society charges between $10 and $85 dollars depending on the animal that needs to be put down, while Miami offers flat rates of $25 per animal.

 Many people are willing to pay a high price for an animal’s euthanasia.
 However, there is one problem: the cost greatly varies depending on what type of cremation service you want—whether it be in-office or urn with ashes returned back home.